RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>6</sup> And if by grace, then [is it] no more of works: otherwise grace is no more grace.
 But if [it be] of works, then is it no more grace: otherwise work is no more work.
 <sup>7</sup> What then?
 Israel hath not obtained that which he seeketh for; but the election hath obtained it, and the rest were blinded
 <sup>8</sup> (According as it is written, God hath given them the spirit of slumber, eyes that they should not see, and ears that they should not hear;) unto this day.
-<sup>9</sup> And David saith, Let their table be made a snare , and a trap , and a stumblingblock , and a recompence unto them:
+<sup>9</sup> And David saith, Let their table be made a snare, and a trap, and a stumblingblock, and a recompence unto them:
 <sup>10</sup> Let their eyes be darkened, that they may not see, and bow down their back alway.
 <sup>11</sup> I say then, Have they stumbled that they should fall?
-God forbid : but [rather] through their fall salvation [is come] unto the Gentiles, for to provoke them to jealousy.
+God forbid: but [rather] through their fall salvation [is come] unto the Gentiles, for to provoke them to jealousy.
 <sup>12</sup> Now if the fall of them [be] the riches of the world, and the diminishing of them the riches of the Gentiles; how much more their fulness?
 <sup>13</sup> For I speak to you Gentiles, inasmuch as I am the apostle of the Gentiles, I magnify mine office:
 <sup>14</sup> If by any means I may provoke to emulation [them which are] my flesh, and might save some of them.